 Higher Education Finance

-Full Time Higher Education Students
+Higher Education fees

 You may be eligible for a tuition fee loan from Student Finance England to cover the cost of tuition fees.
 There may also be maintenance loans available depending on your circumstances.

 Student loans do not have to be paid back until after you complete your course and you are earning at least £27,295.
+For students who start their degree after September 2023, the repayment threshold will be reduced to £25,000.

 If you have dependent children, you may also be eligible for other help such as a Parents Learning Allowance or a Childcare Grant.
 If you are disabled you may be eligible for a Disabled Students Allowance.